L4Re/l4re.org/src/detailed_introduction/buildsystem/using.rst

 Using the Build System
 ======================

-L4Re uses `make` for building all artifacts of the system.
+L4Re uses `make <https://www.gnu.org/software/make>`_ for building all artifacts of the system.

-While it is always safe and good to just issue ``make`` from the root directory of your build tree, this takes longer than needed if not building everything is needed.
+While it is always safe and valid to just issue ``make`` from the root directory of your build tree, this takes longer than needed when building everything is not required.
 For example, this is the case if you are working on a specific package.

 There are a couple of options to only build what is of interest.